SDtoday City Guide Live Banner

 • Parking: Pathways Church parking lot.

-• Features: Find vendors selling fresh fruits, vegetables, flowers, and many products that aren’t readily available in traditional grocery stores — plus, new vendors rotate in.
+Find vendors selling fresh fruits, vegetables, flowers, and many products that aren’t readily available in traditional grocery stores.
+Five hot food vendors are featured each week on a rotating basis.

 Thursday